Thayatal

 In addition to dense oak, hornbeam, copper beech, linden and sycamore forests, which cover around 90% of the National Park area, rich and meagre pastures, dry grasslands and the free-flowing Thaya create a habitat for numerous rare animal and plant species.

-The long loops of the river dominate the face of the hilly landscape in particular: the fact that the Thaya has burrowed deep into the hard, crystalline rock of the Bohemian Massif over millions of years has ensured the development of various slopes and biotopes, making it the lifeline of this valley of breakthrough.
+The long loops of the river dominate the face of the hilly landscape in particular: the fact that the Thaya has burrowed deep into the hard, crystalline rock of the Bohemian Massif over millions of years has ensured the development of various slopes and biotopes, making it the lifeline of the valley.

 A cat on a branch